EliCDavis/reinforcement-learning/README.md

 This repository aims to personally explore different reinforcement learning (RL) techniques implemented by hand to solve problems inside [Open AI's Gym](https://gym.openai.com).
 Lesson's learned from experimenting with different techniques will be documented.
 This repository should not be seen as a starting point for those wishing to learn about RL.

+For a summary of all results for different environments please check out the **acc.csv** file contained in the repository

 # Acrobat V1

 ## Monte Carlo: Default Reward, 3 numbers of precision